-- 1. The land use plan shall respond to the natural surroundings, topography, geology, hydrology, ecology, etc. - 2.
-The land use shall show the location of settlements both urban and rural.
-It will earmark agricultural land, forestland, river basins, flood-prone areas, streams and canals, and water bodies. - 3.
-The riverbank shall be protected by a green belt/plantation. - 4.
-The location of the central business district as well as other ancillary economic activities will be earmarked - 5.
+- 1. Land use plan shall respond to the natural surroundings, topography, geology, hydrology, ecology, etc. - 2.
+The land use shall show location of settlements both urban and rural.
+It will earmark agricultural land, forestland, river basins, flood prone areas, streams and canals, water bodies. - 3.
+The riverbank shall be protected by a green belt / plantation. - 4.
+Location of central business district as well as other ancillary economic activities will be earmarked - 5.
 Green Belt will be introduced to segregate the industrial zone from the densely developed residential areas. - 6.
 The existing industry is allowed to continue operations.
 Their expansion may be permitted if it is of non-polluting nature. - 7.
 Priory aspects must be decided as per the development priorities obtained in the socioeconomic survey. - 8.
 While allocating public infrastructures, priority will be given to the land under the possession of the government and the Burdwan Development Authority.
 Ownership of plots of land will be given importance. - 9.
-Areas of Heritage value will be given due importance and incorporated into the plan.

-10. Provision of public facilities and infrastructures like health, education, government, recreation, and community development, will be made as per the URDPFI Guidelines.
+Areas of Heritage value will be given due importance and incorporated in the plan. - 10.
+Provision of public facilities and infrastructures like health, education, government, recreation, community development, will be made as per the URDPFI Guidelines.